 The entity model is configured through an XML file called

-webapp/WEB-INF/classes/entitydefs/entitymodel.xml).
-To edit this file, copy it to
+webapp/WEB-INF/classes/entitydefs/entitymodel.xml subdirectory of JIRA WAR distribution's Installation Directory).
+To edit this file, copy it to the

-The format of the file should be fairly self explanatory - basically JIRA always refers to the
+The format of the file is fairly self explanatory.
+Essentially, JIRA always refers to the

 field-name attributes within the code.
 The